Data Exports: Account Opening

 • File name (for SFTP): account-opening-30-days_YYYYMMDDThhmmssZ_part-00000.csv

-Both will have the same fields (columns), but they will differ in use-cases (when to use each) and total volume of data, since one of them will include data for the past 30 days.
+Both files share the same fields (columns), but they differ in use case (when to use each) and total volume of data, since one includes data for the past 30 days.

-• Data warehouse ingestion: append the 1 day file into your warehouse, taking care to check if the record already exists there.
-In case an application started yesterday but finished today, it will be repeated and we have the column record_last_updated_at to ensure you capture the latest data on that record.
+• Alternatively, append the 1-day file into your warehouse, taking care to check whether the record already exists.
+If an application started yesterday and finished today, it will be repeated — use the application_updated_at field to capture the latest data for that record.

-• Analysis: if you are going to analyze the data in a spreadsheet, use the 30 day file so you don't need to append anything.
+• Analysis: if you're analyzing the data in a spreadsheet, use the 30-day file so you don't need to append anything.

-• An application refers to any user who started the application process, even if they have dropped-off before opening the account.
+• An application refers to any user who started the application process, even if they dropped off before opening the account.

-• An account is the actual account to be created via an application.
+• An account is the actual account created via an application.

-• If a user applied multiple times for the same account, we'll show multiple applications (one in each row).
+• If a user applied multiple times for the same account, multiple applications will appear (one per row).

-1. Update: if an application already exists in your DW as a row in a table, update the entire row; if it doesn't, create a new one.
+1. Update: if an application already exists in your data warehouse as a row in a table, update the entire row; if it doesn't, create a new one.

 2. Append: always add new rows to the existing table.